 Grazing in riparian areas within wetlands is a natural phenomenon, however, excessive grazing causes alteration of the natural vegetation cover, reduces vegetation and habitat complexity.
 These changes reduce the flood attenuation and sediment trapping efficiencies of wetlands.
-In a typical catchment, overgrazing leads to degraded surfaces, increased runoff into the wetland with sheet, rill and gully erosion which further result in most sediment being transported into the wetland, altering its surface and topography characteristics.
 Other indirect effects of grazing include trampling within wetlands, and the creation of localised erosion gullies, while severely trampled riparian areas may be more vulnerable to erosion.